Germany Gives Controversial Green Light To Cannabis - UrduPoint

 The Netherlands, known for its permissive attitude to the drug, has in recent years taken a stricter approach to counter cannabis tourism.

-As the law took effect at midnight, hundreds of people cheered by Berlin's iconic Brandenbrug Gate, many of them by lighting up joints in what one participant, a very happy 25-year-old Niyazi, called "a bit of extra freedom".
+As the law took effect at midnight, some 1,500 people cheered in central Berlin by the Brandenburg Gate, according to police, with some lighting up joints in celebration.

+Legalisation was "a bit of extra freedom", 25-year-old Niyazi told AFP at the gathering.
+"You do not feel as under pressure now".

+Cannabis consumption has been brought out of the "taboo zone", Health Minister Karl Lauterbach said on X, formerly Twitter.

 As the next step in the legal reform, from July 1 it will be possible to legally obtain weed through "cannabis clubs" in the country.